Jvillan04/JV-BFOR519-SysAdmin-Project/Phase-1/Phase-1-README.md

 ## Getting Proxmox on a drive
-Download the Proxmox VE ISO from the Proxmox site and flash it to a USB drive using a tool Balena Etcher (or Rufus), which is a tool for writing image files to storage devices.
+Download the Proxmox VE ISO from the Proxmox site and flash it to a USB drive using a tool like Balena Etcher (or Rufus), which is a tool for writing image files to storage devices.
 This prepares the installer for your server.

 <img width="389" height="251" alt="image" src="https://github.com/user-attachments/assets/ed81c7c8-0b4e-47d8-a41c-308c1dc8e8b8" />